plone/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 #### Registration Changes

-Prior to Plone 5, JavaScript files were added to the registry by using a [Generic Setup Profile](https://docs.plone.org/develop/addons/components/genericsetup.html) and including a `jsregistry.xml` file to it.
+Prior to Plone 5, JavaScript files were added to the registry by using a [`GenericSetup` Profile](https://docs.plone.org/develop/addons/components/genericsetup.html) and including a `jsregistry.xml` file to it.

 This would add your JavaScript to the registry, with some options and potentially set ordering.